 The bootstrap is a powerful statistical method for estimating a quantity from a data sample.
 Such as a mean.
 You take lots of samples of your data, calculate the mean, then average all of your mean values to give you a better estimation of the true mean value.

 In bagging, the same approach is used, but instead for estimating entire statistical models, most commonly decision trees.
-Multiple samples of your training data are taken then models are constructed for each data sample.
-When you need to make a prediction for new data, each model makes a prediction and the predictions are averaged.
+Multiple samples of your training data are models for each data sample.
+When you need to make a prediction for new data, each model makes a prediction and the predictions averaged.

-Random forest is a tweak on this approach where decision trees are created so that rather than selecting optimal split points.
-Suboptimal splits are made by introducing randomness.
+Random forest is a tweak on this approach where decision trees create rather than selecting optimal split points.
+Suboptimal splits introduce randomness.

 The models created for each sample of the data are therefore more different than they otherwise would be.
 Combining their predictions results in a better estimate of the true underlying output value.